April 1, 2025

 Join millions of others creating with Descript

-How to create YouTube Shorts from existing video: A beginner’s guide
+How to create YouTube shorts from existing videos in 2025

 YouTube Shorts is the platform's way of allowing creators to post shorter clips on YouTube.
 They're limited to 60 seconds in length, are vertical (instead of horizontal), and appear in the Shorts feed—a never-ending carousel of videos posted by other creators.